I am dying and I am incurably in love with living

 However, the main reason for this blog is to allow my voice to be heard after I have gone.
-For anybody who might be interested to revisit ‘me’ should they wish – as in my grandson and any future grandchildren, lets face it they will not be able to ‘ask me’ directly!
+For anybody who might be interested to revisit ‘me’ should they wish – as in my three, beautiful, grandsons and any future grandchildren, lets face it they will not be able to ‘ask me’ directly!

 Thanks for reading